haydenjeune/spot/README.md

 # Spot
 Spot is a command line tool that helps to manage AWS spot instances, particularly for the purposes of training neural networks on GPU based instances.
+This package has only been tested on Mac launching Ubuntu based instances.

 ## How to use
 1. Clone this repo